dynatrace-extensions/aix-ntp-offset-monitoring/README.md

 ![AIX Host Screen](./images/AIX%20Host%20Screen.png)

 ## Schedule
-**Scheduling this script to run periodically is the responsiblity of the user as this script is designed to run once per execution.**
+**Scheduling this script to run periodically is the responsibility of the user, as this script is designed to run once per execution.**

 Below is an example of how to schedule this script to run every 1 minute via cron.